shaojiawei07/Selective-FD/README.md

 # Selective-FD

-The official PyTorch implementation of the proposed Selective-FD method in the manuscript ["Selective Knowledge Sharing for Privacy-Preserving Federated Distillation without A Good Teacher"](https://arxiv.org/abs/2304.01731)
+The official PyTorch implementation of the Selective-FD method proposed in the manuscript ["Selective Knowledge Sharing for Privacy-Preserving Federated Distillation without A Good Teacher"](https://arxiv.org/abs/2304.01731)

 ## Introduction

 While federated learning is promising for privacy-preserving collaborative learning without revealing local data, it remains vulnerable to white-box attacks and struggles to adapt to heterogeneous clients.
 Federated distillation (FD), built upon knowledge distillation--an effective technique for transferring knowledge from a teacher model to student models--emerges as an alternative paradigm, which provides enhanced privacy guarantees and addresses model heterogeneity.
 Nevertheless, challenges arise due to variations in local data distributions and the absence of a well-trained teacher model, which leads to misleading and ambiguous knowledge sharing that significantly degrades model performance.
 To address these issues, this paper proposes a selective knowledge sharing mechanism for FD, termed Selective-FD.
 It includes client-side selectors and a server-side selector to accurately and precisely identify knowledge from local and ensemble predictions, respectively.
-Empirical studies, backed by theoretical insights, demonstrate that our approach enhances the generalization capabilities of the FD framework and consistently outperforms baseline methods.
-This study presents a promising direction for effective knowledge transfer in privacy-preserving collaborative learning.

 ## Overall framework of Selective-FD